sstsimulator/sst-docs/docs/elements/cramsim/intro.md

 :::info

-This element was been renamed from 'CramSim' to 'cramSim' in an effort to standardize library naming conventions in SST Elements (lowercase or camelcase).
+This element has been renamed from 'CramSim' to 'cramSim' in an effort to standardize library naming conventions in SST Elements (lowercase or camelcase).
 Input files from pre-SST 13.1 need to be updated accordingly.

 :::